dintonen/enhanced-smb1/README.md

 If no errors happen, a file named `enhanced-smb1.nes` will be created.
 You can use [Lunar IPS](https://www.romhacking.net/utilities/240/) (Windows) or the [Linux IPS Tool](https://github.com/kylon/Lipx) (Python) along with an NTSC SMB1 ROM to create an IPS file.

 # Credits
 Thanks to MrWint and doppelganger for providing the disassembly of Super Mario Bros.
-If not, this project would not have been possible.
+If not, this project would not have been possible... without some ROM editing, which is totally not cool. :/

-CHR extracted with NesExtract and edited with Tile Layer Pro (graphics) and SMB Title Editor (title screen)
+CHR extracted with NesExtract and edited with Tile Layer Pro (graphics) and SMB Title Editor (title screen).

 ## Sources
 [MrWint's modified SMB1 disassembly (+ PAL version)](https://github.com/MrWint/smb-dis)